 In addition to this tendency to look at others from a subjective perspective, we are also exposed to cultural ideals that we use as comparative references for the people that we encounter.
-For example, many of us negatively judge others who are overweight, short, or not financially successful because they don’t live up cultural standards set by advertisers.
+For example, many of us negatively judge others who are overweight, short, or not financially successful because they don’t live up to cultural standards set by advertisers.

 But is Judging Others Right or Useful?:

 Even though the process of judging others is a natural function of the human brain, it doesn’t necessarily mean that it is useful or right for us to do.
-While spiritual sages would agree with the assumption that judgment is a natural cognitive function, they would tell us that, as individuals, we are in fact much more then the thoughts that roam freely in our heads.
+While spiritual sages would agree with the assumption that judgment is a natural cognitive function, they would tell us that, as individuals, we are in fact much more than the thoughts that roam freely in our heads.

-Within each one of us is a part of ourselves that spiritual gurus describe as pure consciousness, unwavering present moment awareness, or the true self, and at this level of our beings we have the ability to watch judgmental thoughts in our heads from a place of disassociated objectivity.
+Within each one of us is a part of ourselves that spiritual gurus describe as pure consciousness, unwavering present-moment awareness, or the true self, and at this level of our beings we have the ability to watch judgmental thoughts in our heads from a place of disassociated objectivity.
 For you to rise above the mental pattern of judging others, you will have to begin more readily living from this place.

 To help you begin living as your more naturally spiritual self, you can ask yourself the following questions that have been designed to shift your unconscious perspectives about judging others.
 These questions, which should be answered using both spiritual and psychological insight, can be especially useful to ask when you are in busy public places and notice judgmental cognitions racing in your head:

 1.)
-Is judging others useful for my wellbeing?: While there are times when the act of judging others does serve the purpose of protecting us from dangerous situation and circumstances, the fact of the matter is that our biologically driven tendency to negatively assess the creatures that we encounter was largely passed down from primitive ancestors who lived alongside animals such as sabertooth tigers.
+Is judging others useful for my well-being?: While there are times when the act of judging others does serve the purpose of protecting us from dangerous situations and circumstances, the fact of the matter is that our biologically driven tendency to negatively assess the creatures that we encounter was largely passed down from primitive ancestors who lived alongside animals such as sabertooth tigers.
 Today, however, this need to judge every moving creature isn’t what it once was.
-Obviously, you should keep your judgmental guard up when you are in truly potentially hazardous situations, like when you are walking alone on a dark street late at night, but otherwise you should consciously aim to look for a connection in the people that you encounter.
+Obviously, you should keep your judgmental guard up when you are in truly potentially hazardous situations, like when you are walking alone on a dark street late at night, but otherwise, you should consciously aim to look for a connection in the people that you encounter.

 2.)
-Who is the judger?: Once you become aware of the condemnatory thoughts that roam freely in your head, you can begin the process of disassociating yourself from the mental habit of judging by asking your ‘Who is the Judger?’
-When you step outside of yourself and objectively analyze the brain’s natural cognitive tendency to judge, you will come to realize that you are in fact much more then your judgmental assessments and can consciously make the choice to not identify with them.
+Who is the judger?: Once you become aware of the condemnatory thoughts that roam freely in your head, you can begin the process of disassociating yourself from the mental habit of judging by asking yourself ‘Who is the Judger?’
+When you step outside of yourself and objectively analyze the brain’s natural cognitive tendency to judge, you will come to realize that you are in fact much more than your judgmental assessments and can consciously make the choice to not identify with them.

 3.)
 Who am I judging?: Spiritual wisdom tells us that our assessments of others are invalid because of the constantly changing dynamics of the individuals that we judge.
 The human body at the most microscopic level, for example, is nothing but small waves of energy moving together in a synchronized way.
 Furthermore, an individual’s style, clothing, and social roles don’t warrant judgment because they are constantly changing and were created through a chain of karmic events.
-The only truly stable part of all beings is their naturally unwavering, albeit unseeable, present moment awareness or consciousness.
+The only truly stable part of all beings is their naturally unwavering, albeit unseeable, present-moment awareness or consciousness.

 4.)
-Where would I be if I was in their shoes?: By judging others without first putting yourself in their shoes, you remain ignorant to the fact that human development is largely based upon the environmental upbringing of individuals.
-Since you were not subjected to the same experiences as others, you will never see the world from the exact same perspective of another.
+Where would I be if I was in their shoes?: By judging others without first putting yourself in their shoes, you remain ignorant of the fact that human development is largely based upon the environmental upbringing of individuals.
+Since you were not subjected to the same experiences as others, you will never see the world from the exact same perspective as another.
 If, however, you were subjected to the exact set of experiences of an individual that you are judging, you would very closely resemble the person that they have become.